JoseMarioDev/aws-learn.cantrill.io-study-notes/09-Network_Storage.md

   - 2 storage classes: infrequent access and standard
   - can use lifecycle policies
   - ![efs lifecycle exam notes](img/efslifecycle.png)
+- Next 3 lessons are demos, then topic is completed, shorter topic

 ## Demos